-Standard Category Standard Labor Type Grower Question Tab # in Records Verification Remediation Processes Non- Compliance Consequence Critical A, SV Provide workers with individual written wage statements that remain in their possession for each pay period that include (wage statements are not required for immediate family 17 farm labor): Worker's full name; Worker's address (seasonal or permanent); Worker's social security number (last 4-digits is acceptable); Employer's name; Employer's address; Employer's identification number (entire number); Total pay period earnings; Number of hours worked; Basis on which wages are paid (piece rate if paid on a piecework basis); Number piecework units earned, if applicable; Specific sums withheld, and the purpose of each sum withheld; Net pay.
+Standard Category Standard Labor Type Grower Question Tab # in Records Verification Remediation Processes Non- Compliance Consequence Critical A, SV Maintain a copy and provide workers with a copy of their individual written wage statement for each pay period that includes (wage statements are not required for immediate family 17 farm labor): Worker's full name; Worker's address (seasonal or permanent); Worker's social security number (last 4-digits is acceptable); Employer's name; Employer's address; Employer's identification number (entire number); Total pay period earnings; Number of hours worked; Basis on which wages are paid (piece rate if paid on a piecework basis); Number piecework units earned, if applicable; Specific sums withheld, and the purpose of each sum withheld; Net pay.
 NOTE: If subject to MSPA, H2A or FSLA, a more detailed statement may be required.
 Note: This Standard is above U.S. law requirements.
-All Hired Direct A/V Exempt Do you provide all your workers with an individual wage statement that remains in their possession?
-RR; WI Incomplete: RR- Grower must provide two weeks worth of wage statements that include all items outlined in standard for remediation None: NR NC Compensation must include all time under the grower's direction and control once worker initiates any work activity including All Hired Direct Critical A, SV short breaks (15 minutes or less) and time used to conduct training.
-This does not include transportation from housing to field to start and from the field to housing All Hired Indirect WI RR; VI CAP NC when work is complete.
-A/V Exempt
+All Hired Direct A/V Exempt Do you maintain a copy of individual wage statements for each worker for each pay period?
+Do you provide all your workers with a copy of their individual wage statement for each pay period?
+RR; WI Incomplete: RR- Grower must provide two weeks worth of wage statements that include all items outlined in standard for remediation None: NR (If no wage statements are available for review) NC

-17 Immediate family members include only: (1) A spouse; (2) Children, stepchildren, and foster children; (3) Parents, stepparents, and foster parents; and (4) Brothers and sisters.
+17 Immediate family members include only: (1) A spouse; (2) Children, stepchildren, and foster children; (3) Parents, stepparents, and foster parents; and (4) Brothers and sisters of owner/operator.
 If the worker does not fall into one of the four categories listed here, then the worker is considered a hired worker.

-Standard Category Standard Labor Type Grower Question Tab#in Records Verification Remediation Processes Non- Compliance Consequence Critical A, SV All over contract work hours are voluntary and paid in accordance with applicable laws related to wage and working hour requirements.
+Standard Category Standard Labor Type Grower Question Tab # in Records Verification Remediation Processes Non- Compliance Consequence Critical A, SV Compensation must include all time under the grower's direction and control once worker initiates any work activity including short breaks (20 minutes or less) and time used to conduct training.
+This does not include transportation from housing to field to start and from the field to housing when work is complete.
+All Hired Direct All Hired Indirect A/V Exempt WI RR; VI CAP NC Critical A, SV All over contract work hours are voluntary and paid in accordance with applicable laws related to wage and working hour requirements.
 All Hired Direct All Hired Indirect A/V Exempt WI RR; VI CAP NC Critical A, SV All deductions must be in accordance with applicable law.
-All Hired Direct All Hired Indirect A/V Exempt Do you withhold any amount of money from wages for anything else besides legal wage deductions such as taxes or social security?
-RR; WI RR; VI CAP NC Critical A, SV Workers must not be subject to any illegal wage withholdings, such as deposits or deductions, for the purpose of recruitment or retention.
-All Hired Direct All Hired Indirect A/V Exempt Do you withhold any amount of money from wages for anything else besides legal wage deductions such as taxes or social security?
+All Hired Direct All Hired Indirect A/V Exempt Are there withholdings, for any amount of money, from wages besides taxes, social security, or employer-provided insurance?
+Are there withholdings, for any amount of money, from wages for anything else besides legal wage deductions such as taxes, social security, or those listed in the Terms and Conditions (i.e., illegal deductions)?
 RR; WI RR; VI CAP NC